Justice by design

 Seeing justice at work

-While applicants and staff value the quiet rooms, it is worth reflecting that it is the applicant’s freedom of movement, not the respondent's, that is curtailed.
-Respondent are free to move about the centre, and leave the building to, for example, top up a parking metre or buy lunch.
+While applicants and staff value these rooms, it is worth reflecting that it is the applicant’s freedom of movement, not the respondent's, that’s curtailed.
+Respondent are free to move about the centre, and leave the building to, for instance, top up a parking metre or buy lunch.
 Applicants require assistance to do these things.
 The quiet rooms—popular and practical as they are, may be the best solution, but courts may revisit this design feature in future.
 For now, the design feature works well.